 - (1) The Secretary for Commerce and Economic Development may- (Amended L.N.
 173 of 2000; L.N.
 106 of 2002; L.N.
-130 of 2007) - (a) by regulations prescribe conditions; and - (b) by notice in the Gazette specify libraries or archives, for the purposes of any provision in sections 47 to 53 (copying by librarians and archivists). - (2) In sections 47 to 53- - (a) references in any provision to the prescribed conditions are to the conditions prescribed for the purposes of that provision under subsection (1)(a); and - (b) references in any provision to a specified library or archive are to a library or archive of a description specified for the purposes of that provision under subsection (1)(b).
+130 of 2007) - (a) by regulations prescribe conditions; and - (b) by notice in the Gazette specify libraries, museums or archives, for the purposes of any provision in sections 47 to 53 (copying and communication by librarians, curators and archivists).

+(2) In sections 47 to 53-

-- (3) The regulations may- - (a) provide that, where a librarian or archivist is required to be satisfied as to any matter before making or supplying a copy of a work- - (i) he may rely on a signed declaration as to that matter by the person requesting the copy, unless he is aware that it is false in a material particular; and - (ii) in such cases as may be prescribed, he shall not make or supply a copy in the absence of a signed declaration in such form as may be prescribed; - (b) make different provisions for different descriptions of libraries or archives and for different purposes. - (4) Where a person requesting a copy makes a declaration which is false in a material particular and is supplied with a copy which would have been an infringing copy if made by him- - (a) he is liable for infringement of copyright as if he had made the copy himself; and - (b) the copy is treated as an infringing copy. - (5) References in this section, and in sections 47 to 53, to the librarian or archivist include a person acting on his behalf.
+- (a) references in any provision to the prescribed conditions are to the conditions prescribed for the purposes of that provision under subsection (1)(a); and - (b) references in any provision to a specified library, museum or archive are to a library, museum or archive of a description specified for the purposes of that provision under subsection (1)(b). - (3) The regulations may- - (a) provide that, where a librarian, curator or archivist is required to be satisfied as to any matter before making or supplying a copy of a work- (Amended 16 of 2022 s.
+33) - (i) he may rely on a signed declaration as to that matter by the person requesting the copy, unless he is aware that it is false in a material particular; and - (ii) in such cases as may be prescribed, he shall not make or supply a copy in the absence of a signed declaration in such form as may be prescribed; - (b) make different provisions for different descriptions of libraries, museums or archives and for different purposes. - (4) Where a person requesting a copy makes a declaration which is false in a material particular and is supplied with a copy which would have been an infringing copy if made by him- - (a) he is liable for infringement of copyright as if he had made the copy himself; and - (b) the copy is treated as an infringing copy. - (5) References in this section, and in sections 47 to 53, to the librarian, curator or archivist include a person acting on his behalf.